HunterX-7/cozy-homes-front-end/README.md

  ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- Authors would like to thank:
+ We would like to thank:
  - [Murat Korkmaz](https://www.behance.net/muratk) for the Original Design Idea.
  - [Microverse](https://www.microverse.org/)
- - Code Reviewers
  - Coding Partners

  <p align="right">(<a href="#readme-top">back to top</a>)</p>